Pakistan Bait-ul-Mal

-Pakistan Bait-ul-Mal (PBM) (پاکستان بیت المال) is an autonomous charity organization which operates under the Prime Minister's Secretariat.
+Pakistan Bait-ul-Mal (PBM) (پاکستان بیت المال) is an autonomous charity organisation which operates under the Prime Minister's Secretariat.

 History

 Pakistan Bait-ul-Mal in was established February 1992 during the first Nawaz Sharif government.
 The Bait-ul-Mal Act was signed into law by President Ghulam Ishaq Khan in 1991.

 Funding

 Its funding sources include the Central Zakat Fund and federal government allocations.

 In the fiscal year 2013, the Bait-ul-Mal disbursed Rs 6,186.4 million to 147,361 beneficiaries.
 It also approved the creation of senior care homes known as Ehsaas Kadaa.
 In 2009 and 2010, it allocated Rs 635 million to assist internally displaced persons in Jalozai, Mardan, and Swabi during military operations in Malakand and Swat.

 Programs

 Pakistan Bait-ul-Mal focuses on supporting widows, orphans, the disabled, students, and the elderly, providing financial aid such as Rs 25,000 per household with more than one disabled person.
 It is also the sponsor of Benazir Income Support Programme.
 It also provides money to poor and deserving students of almost all universities of Pakistan.
-EOBI provides pensions and financial support to poor and retired workers in Pakistan.